RediSearch/RediSearch/README.md

     - FILTER numeric_field min max: If set, and numeric_field is defined as a numeric field in FT.CREATE, we will limit results to those having numeric values ranging between min and max. min and max follow ZRANGE syntax, and can be -inf, +inf and use `(` for exclusive ranges.

+    - WITHSCORES: If set, we also return the relative internal score of each document. this can be used to merge results from multiple instances

     - VERBATIM if set, we do not try to use stemming for query expansion but search the query terms verbatim.

     - LANGUAGE lang: If set, we use a stemmer for the supplied langauge during search for query expansion.